 Crew fatalities aboard towing vessels and barges have long been an industry problem.
-Before 2000, fatalities from barge accidents accounted for a dozen to over 20 deaths every year, hitting a peak of 29 deaths in 1997.
-The overall fatality rate has slowly descended, but industry-wide statistics won't help injured workers or grieving families put their lives back together.
+Before 2000, fatalities from barge accidents accounted for up to 20 deaths every year, hitting a peak of 29 deaths in 1997.
+The overall fatality rate has slowly descended, but industry-wide statistics won't help injured workers or grieving families.

 The types of barge accidents we've investigated include:

 - Jack-Up Barges: Also known as jack-up rigs, these platforms drill oil in shallow waters.

 - Cargo Barges: These barges can carry dry bulk or liquid cargo.
-Liquid cargo barges often carry oil and other chemicals.
+Liquid cargo barges often carry oil.

 The barge accident lawyers at Arnold & Itkin LLP have won billions of dollars in verdicts and settlements, much of it on behalf of maritime and offshore workers.
 We've been a leading authority in admiralty law for years, winning money for workers and their families in the wake of the Deepwater Horizon explosion, the sinking of the El Faro, and countless other maritime accidents.
-Our work on behalf of barge accident victims has been widely reported, especially in recent months.
+Our work on behalf of barge accident victims has been widely reported.

 If you're looking for help after a barge injury, contact our team.
 We've helped thousands of people get medical care, replace their lost income, and rebuild their lives after tragic accidents.

 2019 Barge Accident in Houston Ship Channel